The Expense of Seeing: Attaining Trustworthy Multimodal Reasoning Within the Monolithic Paradigm: True Quantifiers of Visual Reception

 \subsection{\texorpdfstring{$FoS$}{FoS}: Fallacy of Seeing}

-The centerpiece of our diagnostic resolution, distinguishing the exact origin of the architectural bottleneck:
+The third metric of our diagnostic resolution, distinguishing the exact origin of the architectural bottleneck:

+The asymmetry between $S_{Full}$ (dual-stream) and $S_{SymV}$ (single-stream) is intentional: it is precisely this contrast that enables the sign of $FoS$ to localise failure to encoder versus projector, since the two conditions hold the semantic payload constant while varying how the model must fuse it.

 \textbf{Diagnostic Interpretation [RQ2]:} Mathematically, $FoS \equiv CoS-ToS$.
-However, we must explicitly define and evaluate $FoS$ separately because it diagnoses an entirely distinct cognitive failure.
+However, we must explicitly define and evaluate $FoS$ separately because it diagnoses a distinct failure mode.
 Ideally, $FoS = 0$.
 Humans process $S_{Full}$ and $S_{SymV}$ equally well without loss of fidelity.
-If $FoS \neq 0$, it is a fallacy that this exists and confirms the architecture's inability to process the exact same lossless semantic payload.
-Crucially, the sign of $FoS$ reveals two distinct, mutually exclusive collapse modes: \begin{itemize} \item \textbf{The Positive Collapse Mode ($FoS > 0$):} Indicates an inefficiency in visual encoding.
-The model struggles to read and extract text when it is rendered purely as an image, proving the vision encoder (e.g., the ViT) lacks the granular spatial resolution to extract symbolic features. \item \textbf{The Negative Collapse Mode ($FoS < 0$):} Indicates an inefficiency in visual integration.
+If $FoS \neq 0$, it is a fallacy that this exists and confirms the architecture's inability to process the same lossless semantic payload consistently across these conditions.
+Crucially, the sign of $FoS$ reveals two distinct, mutually exclusive failure modes: \begin{itemize} \item \textbf{The Positive Collapse Mode ($FoS > 0$):} Indicates an inefficiency in visual encoding.
+The model struggles to read and extract text when it is rendered purely as an image, indicating the vision encoder (e.g., the ViT) lacks the granular spatial resolution to extract symbolic features. \item \textbf{The Negative Collapse Mode ($FoS < 0$):} Indicates an inefficiency in visual integration.
 The model performs paradoxically better when forced into a single visual modality ($S_{SymV}$) than when handling separate visual and textual streams ($S_{Full}$).
-This isolates the failure to the cross-modal projection head, proving it cannot meaningfully fuse separate modalities in the latent space. \end{itemize}
+This isolates the failure to the cross-modal projection head, indicating it cannot meaningfully fuse separate modalities in the latent space. \end{itemize}